David-OConnor/pyflow/README.md

 This is a signifcant impact the usability of Python, especially for new users.
 IDEs like `PyCharm` abstract this away, but are a specific solution to a general problem.

-If [PEP 582](Python local packages directory) is impelemented, this tool will become obsolete, but this isn't likely to happen in the near future.
+If [PEP 582](https://www.python.org/dev/peps/pep-0582/) is impelemented, this tool will become obsolete, but this isn't likely to happen in the near future.

-## Why use this over existing projects
+## Why create another attempt at solving this?
 Pipenv and Poetry both address this problem directly.
 This project aims to keep dependencies in the project directory, both in `__pypackages__`, and a `.venv` folder, containing the virtual environment.
 It doesn't modify files outside your project directory.
-It aims to be simple, fast, and easy to use.
+It aims to avoid needing to worry about selecting the correct Python interpreter to use, if multiple are installed.

 ## What this doesn't do (at least currently)